Nastel/gocypher-cybench-eclipse/README.md

 **Steps:**

-* Right click on the JAVA file which contains JMH Benchmarks.
+* Right click on the JAVA file or project which contains JMH Benchmarks.
 * Select “Run As”→ “Run on CyBench”.

 ![](./docs/images/image17.png)

 * CyBench launcher will start display messages in the console view.
 * After launcher finishes its work:
-    * report file is created under `<selected project/reports>` folder,
+    * report file is created under `<selected project>/reports` folder,
     * report is displayed under “Report Details View”,
     * report entry appears in “CyBench Explorer”.